madfish-solutions/yupana-protocol-core/test/test.md

 1. Should contains in qToken in qTokens list
 2. Shouldn't call if qToken not in qTokens list
+3. Collateral and Borrower token must be different
+4. Brower token must be minted
+5. Shouldn't call if collateral token dont minted
-3. Ensure shortfail = 0
+6. Ensure shortfail = 0
-4. Shouldn`t call if collateralToken already entered to market
+7. Shouldn`t call if collateralToken already entered to market
-5. Collateral token must be minted
-6. Shouldn't call if collateral token dont minted

 #### SafeRedeem

 **Test cases to cover entrypoint call:**

-1. Should contains in qToken in qTokens list
-2. Shouldn't call if qToken not in qTokens list
+1. Shouldn't call if qToken not in qTokens list
+2. Check way if user did not enter the market.
+Should call qToken.redeem
 3. Check way if user enter the market.
-Should return list of operations: qToken.updateControllerState(user)  (qToken is the contract the user set as the collateral) + self.redeemMiddle
+Should return list of operations: qToken.updateControllerState(user)  (qToken is the contract the user set as the collateral)
-4. Check way if user did not enter the market.
-Should call qToken.redeem
+4. Should contains in qToken in qTokens list
 5. Should calculate the redeemed amount.
 6. Should transfer the amount of underlying tokens